-The uncertainties associated with discharge determination significantly change from year to year and strongly depend on the computational methods used and frequency of discharge measurements.
+The uncertainties associated with discharge determination change significantly from year to year and strongly depend on the computational methods used and frequency of discharge measurements.
 Possible errors in flow values shown in the database as reliable are as follows for all gauges: average annual flow errors do not exceed 10%, monthly flows errors are 10-15% for the open channel period and 20-25% for winter months.
 The errors of “approximate” flow, placed in the database in parentheses, can exceed the values indicated above by 2-3 times (State water cadastre, 1979).
 The errors for streamflow in large rivers may be slightly lower: monthly flow errors are 4-12 % for the open channel period and 17% for winter months in the Lena River basin (Shiklomanov et al., 2006).
-Daily air temperatures and precipitation data series, observed at thirteen weather stations (the elevation range varies from 20 to 1 288 m) located in the studied basins, over different periods from 1935 (but not later than 1966) to 2015 (some stations to 2012) were reduced to average monthly values series (Table 2).
-Monthly soil temperatures under natural cover at different depths down to 320 cm from three weather stations over a period of 1966-2015 were also analysed.
-Detailed description of soil temperature data sets and their quality control methods may be found in Sherstyukov (2012а; 2012b).
+Daily air temperature and precipitation data series, observed at thirteen weather stations (the elevation range varies from 20 to 1 288 m) located in the studied basins, over different periods from 1935 (but not later than 1966) to 2015 (some stations to 2012) were reduced to average monthly values series (Table 2).
+Monthly soil temperature under natural cover at different depths down to 320 cm from three weather stations over a period of 1966-2015 was also analysed.
+Detailed description of soil temperature data sets and their quality control methods may be found in Sherstyukov (2012).
 Active layer thickness (ALT), used for the analysis, was estimated with polynomial interpolation of soil temperatures at depth (Streletskiy et al., 2015).
-The source of the meteorological and soil temperature data is All-Russian Research Institute of Hydrometeorological Information – World Data Centre (http://meteo.ru/data).
+The sources of the data are described in Makarieva et al. (2018b).

 Methods

 In this study, we applied the combination of widely used statistical methods for trend detection and assessment of their values in hydrometeorological data.
 General guidance with detailed description of different types of tests and their adequate application can be found in Kundzewicz and Robson (2004).
 Time series of runoff characteristics (monthly flow, estimated flood starting dates and maximum daily flows) and meteorological elements (monthly and annual values of air temperature and precipitation; soil temperature and ALT) were evaluated for stationarity, in relation to presence of monotonic trends, with Mann-Kendall and Spearman rank-correlation tests, at the significance level of р <0.05 (Mann, 1945; Kendall, 1975; Lehmann, 1975).
 If both tests suggested a trend at the significance level р<0.05, a serial correlation coefficient was tested at unity lag r(1).
 With the serial correlation coefficient r < 0.20, the trend was considered reliable.
 In the case of r≥ 0.20, to eliminate serial correlation in the input series «trend-free pre-whitening» procedure (TFPW), described by Yue et al. (2002), was carried out. «Whitened» time-series were repeatedly tested with Mann-Kendall non-parametric test at the significance level р<0.05.
 The Pettitt’s test (Pettitt, 1979) was applied to look for the presence of a change point in time series at p ≤ 0.05, the Buishand range test (Buishand, 1982) was used to search for numerous discontinuities at the same significance level.
 Trend values were estimated with the Theil-Sen estimator (Sen, 1968) and are given in the relevant data units along with the percentage change since the beginning of observations.
 Note that the trends are presented for the entire period of observations, and not for the period after the change point was identified, as there can be multiple trends within the period of observations.
 In some (specified) cases, the significance level was relaxed to the value р>0.05.